Codecademy/ugc/content/kyrathompson/how-to-convert-css-to-scss.md

 ## Nesting

 When defining rules in CSS, they must be defined one after another.
 CSS does not allow nesting.
-However, this can easily be done in SCSS.
+However, this can be done in SCSS.

 Take this CSS code for a navigation bar as an example: